 - Termination of Guardianship: It’s important to note that guardianship in Texas is not necessarily permanent.
 If the incapacitated person’s condition improves, the court may reconsider the need for guardianship and can terminate it if deemed appropriate.

-Pursuing guardianship should only be considered when no less restrictive options are available, so consult a Texas attorney for guidance.
+Consider guardianship only when no less restrictive options exist, and consult a Texas attorney to guide you through the process.

 Who Is Considered Mentally Ill In Texas?